AN/ALE-47

 The AN/ALE-47 airborne countermeasures dispenser is used to protect military aircraft from incoming radar and infrared homing missiles.
-It works by dispensing flares or chaff from a large variety of US military aircraft, as well as those in other militaries.
+It works by dispensing flares or chaff from a large variety of military aircraft.

-In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALE-47" designation represents the 47th design of an Army-Navy airborne electronic device for countermeasures ejection equipment.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALE-47" designation represents the 47th design of an Army – Navy airborne electronic device for countermeasures ejection equipment.
 The JETDS system is now also used to name all Department of Defense and some NATO electronic systems.

 Overview

 The AN/ALE-47 countermeasure dispenser was developed by Tracor, now part of BAE Systems, as an improved version of the older AN/ALE-40 system with more autonomy and software.
 The ALE-47 is also manufactured by Symetrics Industries, out of Melbourne, Florida.
 It can be integrated on a wide range of aircraft, including helicopters, cargo aircraft and fighters.
 It reached initial operating capability (IOC) within the US Navy in 1998.
 It has since been integrated on 38 different types of aircraft, including the F-16 Fighting Falcon, F/A-18 Hornet, C-17 Globemaster III, CH-47 and UH-60 among others.
-As of 2008, over 3000 sets have been delivered and are employed on aircraft of 30 different nations.
+As of 2008, over 3000 sets had been delivered and are employed on aircraft of 30 different nations.